concourse/git-resource/README.md

 * `rebase`: *Optional.* If pushing fails with non-fast-forward, continuously attempt rebasing and pushing.

+* `merge`: *Optional.* If pushing fails with non-fast-forward, continuously attempt to merge remote to local before pushing.
+Only one of `merge` or `rebase` can be provided, but not both.

 * `tag`: *Optional.* If this is set then HEAD will be tagged.
 The value should be a path to a file containing the name of the tag.